dgaydukov/raw-java-network/README.md

 ##### Java WebSocket
 * websocket is application level protocol (similar to HTTP) that runs on top of TCP
 * it has its own protocol rules (just like HTTP) like handshake
-* it's designed to run in the browser, so browser can connect to your application and they can communicate with each other
+* it's designed to run in the browser, so browser can connect to your application, and they can communicate with each other
+* java doesn't have default implementation, but there are many third-party libraries
+* `javax.websocket` was moved to `jakarta API`
-* java doesn't have default implementation, but there are many third-party libraries Don't confuse it with plain socket which is java native implementation of TCP protocol.
+Don't confuse it with plain socket which is java native implementation of TCP protocol.
 It's versatile and can be used anywhere.
+You can use node.js utility `wscat -c ws://127.0.0.1:8080` to connect to ws and run the app.
+Although `javax.websocket` defines API to build websocket server, there is no such server in java.
+You have to either use any third-party servers or manually setup your own server with `java.net.SocketServer` class.
+Otherwise, your websocket just would be class in java.

 ##### Java HTTP
 * HTTP is application-level protocol that runs on top of TCP